Characterisation of individual gates using twirling circuits: Results

 \section{Results}

-In this section, I apply lemma~\ref{lemma:2} to compute the transformation that is equivalent to the twirl with respect to the unitary group and to introduce a scheme to characterise gates.
-I describe the complete procedure and give an explicit bound for the number of experiments required.
+In this section, we apply Lemma~\ref{lemma:2} to compute the transformation equivalent to the twirl with respect to the unitary group and to introduce a scheme to characterise qubit gates.
+We describe the complete procedure and give an explicit bound for the number of experiments needed using Hoeffding's inequality.